 A cobot welder combines a collaborative robot with a welder and a torch.
-Cobots work at slower speeds with less force than other industrial robots, and therefore, can work safely alongside humans in a shared space.
+Cobots work at slower speeds with less force than other industrial robots.

 The example shown is the CoboWeld MIG Welbee by Melton Machine, which combines a Universal Robot UR10e and the OTC DAIHEN Welbee welding power source, cobot torch and wire feeder.

 With a single station, no perimeter guarding and remote control of the welder from the teach pendant, this system is focused on the high mix, low volume production of a contract fabricator.

 Many first-time robot buyers have the impression that a cobot is cheaper than an industrial robot, but not necessarily so.
 Also, buyers should be aware of the safety and production issues that are occurring with many cobot welders that do not have safety features in place nor use high-quality weld equipment.